pratiknborkar/VPC-Templates/README.md

+# Create New stack for CloudFormation

+Sign in to the AWS Management Console and open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.

+If this is a new AWS CloudFormation account, click Create New Stack.
+Otherwise, click Create Stack.In the Template section, select upload from file and select *az.yaml from your directory.
+In the Specify Details section, enter a stack name in the Name field.
+For this example, use MultiAZ-VPC.

 ## Easily Create VPC with CloudFormation Script
 Here we have three scenario where i can create VPC in following ways.